robertarnorsson/keykeeper_exe/README.md

 - First release of the application!

 ### v1.0.1
-- Removed keybind "`n`" for adding new user because it interfered when writing name or password
+- Removed keybind `n` for adding new user because it interfered when writing name or password
 - Edited file structure

 ### v1.1.0
 - Remake of the main screen
 - Moved the viewing and adding of passwords to the main screen
 - Added a hue slider to the settings for more customization
+- Fixed bugs

+### v1.1.1
+- Made UI more clean and easy to use
+- Moved the save folder to "`C:\KeyKeeperData`" *Note: The folder is created when you open the app*
+- Added button for deleting your user
+- Added minimum **`14`** character length to the master password *Recommended `14-16`*
 - Fixed bugs